OptiZomb Build 41

 Performance

 Estimates based on profiling data.
-Actual results vary by hardware, settings, and scene complexity.
+Actual results depend on hardware, settings, and scene complexity.
 Vanilla hard-caps rendered zombies at 510.

 Downloads

-Rendering fixes only.
-Works client-side, safe* on any unpatched server.
+Client-only fixes.
+Works on any unpatched server.
 Install with the one-click installer.

 Source Code